Limbo0x01/Nakerah-lab-v1/README.md

 # Nakerah-lab-v1
-Welcome in Nakerah-lab Local . :D  , You will be able to install all this labs by oen click .
+Welcome in Nakerah-lab Local . :D  , You will be able to install all this labs by one click .

  [+] Enter (1) To install { bWAPP      }